EASY-SPARC/patrol-for-oil-supervisor/README.md

-# patrol-for-oil-supervisor
+# Patrol for Oil (Supervisor)

-Server side application for the patrolling framework addressed in Entre Mares
+Server side application for the patrolling framework addressed in Entre Mares.